alexwlchan/alexwlchan.net/src/_drafts/downloading-sqs-queues.md

 Just receiving a message isn't enough to remove it from an SQS queue.
 Suppose it were: if a consumer received a message from a queue, then crashed before it could finish processing the message, the original message would be lost.

-To prevent losing messages, consumers have to explicitly tell SQS that they're finished with the message, so it can mark it as "done" -- and only then does it delete the message from the queue.
+To prevent losing messages, consumers have to explicitly tell SQS that they're finished with the message -- and only then does it delete the message from the queue.
 If SQS doesn't hear back within a certain time (the *visibility timeout*, default 30&nbsp;seconds), it assumes the message needs to be re-sent.
 Only when SQS has re-sent a message several times, and never heard back from a consumer, does it assume the message is faulty, and then the message is sent to the DLQ.

-So we need to mark our messages as "done".
+So we need to mark our messages as "done", or we might get duplicate messages from `receive_message()`.
 Each message includes a `ReceiptHandle` that we send back to SQS via the [`delete_message_batch()` API][delete].
 We need to pass it a list of dicts, each containing an ID (that we generate) and a receipt handle.